 In April 2013, the Hotel MARAIS HÔme***Sup opened, after eight months of renovation works.
 With its sleek interior design and airy layouts, the whole place is an invitation to relax and dream away.
 The BEST WESTERN PLUS Hôtel Isidore was opened in October 2013.

 In May 2014, the Hotel Hélios Opera***Sup underwent a complete reshuffle of its rooms and its public areas providing a new design to the hotel, in an “art studio” style from the nineteenth century revisited with three main themes: painting, sculpture, and music.
 In late September, the Manoir de la Régate was improved, its chef Loïc Perou offering a new menu with a new spirit, a simple and generous cuisine with quality products.
 During the end of the year 2014, the bathrooms and the lobby of the Hotel Louvre Montana**** were also renewed.

 In April 2015, the Hotel Madeleine Haussmann***Sup was completely modernised and decorated like Haussmannian apartments.
-The Hotel d’Espagne** is actually under construction, the refurbishment began in June and will be completed late November early December, the theme to discover soon …
+The Hotel d’Espagne have 3* after the refurbishment from June 2015 to January 2016, the theme is the nature with a soft and warm atmosphere.

 Charming independent properties sharing common values, the Hôtels Emeraude offer a unique « Know-how » together with the most friendly welcome by highly committed and service-minded staff, keeping with traditions of the French hotel industry.